 “There are some things that we wouldn’t think about,” Orgen said.
 “It’s not just alarms and cameras anymore.”

 The next steps will be for congregation representatives to meet with the prosecutor’s office, a private security consultant and Teaneck police.

-Orgen praised the assistance provided by township police and said Chief Robert Wilson and Investigations Division Commander Capt.
+Orgen praised the and said Chief Robert Wilson and Investigations Division Commander Capt.
 Glenn O'Reilly are always receptive to issues from area houses of worship.